-Definition Description Phase-in A substance which meets at least one of the following criteria: substance (a) It is listed in the European Inventory of Existing Commercial Chemical Substances (EINECS); (b) it was manufactured in the Community, or in the countries acceding to the European Union on 1 January 1995 or on 1 May 2004, but not placed on the market by the manufacturer or importer, at least once in the 15 years before the entry into force of this Regulation, provided the manufacturer or importer has documentary evidence of this; (c) it was placed on the market in the Community, or in the countries acceding to the European Union on 1 January 1995 or on 1 May 2004, before entry into force of this Regulation by the manufacturer or importer and was considered as having been notified in accordance with the first indent of Article 8(1) of Directive 67/548/EEC but does not meet the definition of a polymer as set out in this Regulation, provided the manufacturer or importer has documentary evidence of this; Preparation Mixture or solution composed of two or more substances Polymer A substance consisting of molecules characterised by the sequence of one or more types of monomer units.
+Definition Description Notified substance A substance for which a notification has been submitted and which could be placed on the market in accordance with Directive 67/548/EEC.
+Phase-in A substance which meets at least one of the following criteria: substance (a) It is listed in the European Inventory of Existing Commercial Chemical Substances (EINECS); (b) it was manufactured in the Community, or in the countries acceding to the European Union on 1 January 1995, on 1 May 2004 or on 1 January 2007, but not placed on the market by the manufacturer or importer, at least once in the 15 years before the entry into force of this Regulation, provided the manufacturer or importer has documentary evidence of this; (c) it was placed on the market in the Community, or in the countries acceding to the European Union on 1 January 1995, on 1 May 2004 or on 1 January 2007, by the manufacturer or importer before the entry into force of this Regulation and it was considered as having been notified in accordance with the first indent of Article 8(1) of Directive 67/548/EEC in the version of Article 8(1) resulting from the amendment effected by Directive 79/831/EEC, but it does not meet the definition of a polymer as set out in this Regulation, provided the manufacturer or importer has documentary evidence of this, including proof that the substance was placed on the market by any manufacturer or importer between 18 September 1981 and 31 October 1993 inclusive; Polymer A substance consisting of molecules characterised by the sequence of one or more types of monomer units.
 Such molecules must be distributed over a range of molecular weights wherein differences in the molecular weight are primarily attributable to differences in the number of monomer units.
 A polymer compromises the following: (a) a simple weight majority of molecules containing at least three monomer units which are covalent bound to at least one other monomer unit or other reactant; (b) less than a simple weight majority of molecules of the same molecular weight.
 In the context of this definition a 'monomer unit' means the reacted form of a monomer substance in a polymer.
-Substance A chemical element and its compounds in the natural state or obtain manufacturing process, including any additive necessary to preserv stability and any impurity deriving from the process used, but exclu solvent which may be separated without affecting the stability of the substance or changing its composition.
-Substance which occurs in nature A naturally occurring substance as such, unprocessed or processed by manual, mechanical gravitational means; by dissolution in water, by flotation, by extraction with water, by steam distillation or by heating solely to remove water, or which is extracted from air by any means.
+Substance A chemical element and its compounds in the natural state or obtained by any manufacturing process, including any additive necessary to preserve its stability and any impurity deriving from the process used, but excluding any solvent which may be separated without affecting the stability of the substance or changing its composition.
+Substance which occurs in nature A naturally occurring substance as such, unprocessed or processed only by manual, mechanical gravitational means; by dissolution in water, by flotation, by extraction with water, by steam distillation or by heating solely to remove water, or which is extracted from air by any means.